![]() My first failed girlfriend, Sandra, staring at me from deep in the grip of what turned out to be highschool-gossip Tourettes syndrome, said

 exulting, skinned by touch, sweaty, groggy from trust, bad-breath-ed, skittish

-us.
-No, Mum, I'm not dead yet.
+with desire it's No, Mum, I'm not dead yet.
 I'm so alive, so me, I've made a cliché of myself.

 ![]() -- Home -- About The Authors -- E-mail Blithe |